Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 April 16

-The SBA has stopped accepting applications for two programs meant to help small firms survive the coronavirus outbreak after funding ran out.
+The has stopped accepting applications for two programs meant to help small firms survive the coronavirus outbreak after funding ran out.
 Funds for the $349 billion Paycheck Protection Program, or PPP, to keep workers on payrolls have been exhausted, and money also has lapsed for the Economic Injury Disaster Loan program, or EIDL, offering government loans and emergency grants of as much as $10,000.
-Funding was provided under the recently approved CARES Act.
+Funding was provided under the recently approved .

 The White House releases guidelines for “Opening Up America Again,” stating these guidelines are a three-phased approach, based on the advice of public health experts.

-OSHA issues a memo “Discretion in Enforcement when Considering an Employer’s Good Faith Efforts During the Coronavirus Disease 2019 (COVID-19) Pandemic.”
-This memo says OSHA will not hold employers liable for failing to follow CDC guidelines as long as they made a “good faith” effort to meet compliance standards during the duration of the Coronavirus pandemic.
+issues a memo “Discretion in Enforcement when Considering an Employer’s Good Faith Efforts During the Coronavirus Disease 2019 (COVID-19) Pandemic.”
+This memo says will not hold employers liable for failing to follow guidelines as long as they made a “good faith” effort to meet compliance standards during the duration of the Coronavirus pandemic.

 Global Cases: 1,991,562 | Global Deaths: 130,885 | Countries: 206